dianaseung/quickLR/README.md

 What does this script do?
 1. Creates a Project folder with Project Code (i.e. CHICAGOLC)
-2. Copies DXP bundle to Project
+2. Copies a DXP bundle to Project
-3. Places copy of activation xml license and portal-ext.properties to DXP bundle
+3. Places a copy of activation xml license and portal-ext.properties to DXP bundle
 4. If Fix Pack needed, places Fix Pack in patching folder, auto-installs FP and clears temp folders. (xdg-open if fail) SP and Updates don't need patching.
 4. Creates a MySQL database
 5. Updates portal-ext.properties with newly created MySQL DB